 ROI as a financial tool

 ROI is a financial tool.
 It is measurable solely as a consequence of economic income, or expenditure.
-The ROI calculation is in no way tied to “soft” data, such as may be brand awareness, “click-through rates,” or web statistics.
-The classic formula for calculating ROI is as follows:
+True ROI is in no way tied to “soft” data, such as may be brand awareness, “click-through rates,” or web statistics.
+The classic formula to measure ROI is as follows:

 (Total Revenues – Total Costs)